Seville Orange Marmalade

 - Using a desert spoon, scoop the pulp, pips and pith from each quarter fruit into the reserved liquid.

 - Boil this liquid rapidly for about 6 to 10 minutes to reduce and thicken slightly.
 Strain into a large bowl and push the pulp through a fine sieve, scraping the fine pulp from the bottom of the sieve as you go.
-(This contains the pectin that will set your preserve).
-You will have a little over 1 litre of thicker liquid at this point)
+This contains the pectin that will set your preserve.
+You will have a little over 1 litre of thicker liquid at this point. (if you have used the pressure cooked, you may need to add water to bring this up to 1litre)

 - Shred the tender, cooked orange peel (and the lemon) as fine as you can with your sharpest knife.
 You will have about 600g of shredded peel.

-- Warm 1kilo of sugar in the oven or microwave (helps it dissolve quicker)
+- Warm the sugar in the oven or microwave (helps it dissolve quicker)

-- Place half the liquid (about 500ml) and half the peel (about 300g) **** in a preserving pan with 1 kilo of warmed sugar.
+- Place the liquid and the peel in a preserving pan with the warmed sugar.

 - Gently heat until the sugar is dissolved, and then bring to a rapid boil, stirring carefully with a long-handled spoon occasionally.
 Boil for about 15 minutes until “setting point” is reached. (test for this by putting dessert spoons in the fridge, dip a cold spoon in the boiling liquid – if it sets on the spoon in 30 seconds or so, it’s ready.)